 Personally I have walked the Overland Track multiple times in every season.
 Summer is definitely the best time for your first trip.
 It has the best chance of fine weather and good views and you normally get to see what you are walking past.
 Autumn can be very beautiful with the fagus changing colour (well it's not as sensational as America or Europe but it’s the best we have) but is usually very cold and frosty, or, damp and miserable.
 It depends on whether it’s a dry or wet autumn.

 The 1:100,000 'Cradle Mountain Lake St Clair National Park' map is published by TASMAP and is excellent.
 Alternatively there is a series of 1:25,000 maps produced by TASMAP which are also excellent but you need 7 maps in total and they are mainly used by those walking off-track.
-Track notes are available from several sources, the main guide is Cradle Mountain Lake St Clair National Park by John Chapman and John Siseman.
+Track notes are available from several sources, the main guide is the Overland Track by John and Monica Chapman.
+Notes for all tracks and routes in the area are available in Cradle Mountain Lake St Clair National Park by John Chapman and John Siseman.
 This guide includes more than just the Overland Track covering the Walls of Jerusalem National Park and routes between the two parks.
-Notes for the Overland Track are also available in the special guide Overland Track, Bushwalking In Australia and 100 Walks In Tasmania by Tyrone Thomas.
+Notes for the Overland Track are also available in Bushwalking In Australia and 100 Walks In Tasmania by Tyrone Thomas.

 ||Lake Dove to Waterfall Valley, sidetrip to Cradle Mountain summit|